 Dry beans can be cooked in many different ways without soaking them.
 But, soaking the beans overnight for at least eight hours is the best method to ensure that the beans are evenly cooked, especially on the inside.
 So, immerse the dry beans in a vessel containing plenty of water and allow it to soak up the water and expand as much as it can.
 For best results, use four times the amount of water as you have beans.

 Another benefit of soaking dry beans is it can help prevent gas when eaten.
-Just remember to
+Just remember to discard the water before cooking the soaked beans.
+The water absorbs some of the gas causing complex sugars.
+Soaking also helps remove dust and dirt that may be on the beans.

 How Does Soaking Prevent Gas?